„Buildings Are Not Enough“

 Tbilisi’ self-made structures were developed as part of the chaotic architectural process that accompanied the post-Soviet transformation.
 These structures shape the urban landscape of Tbilisi to a great extent, and carry within them the ideas and specific content that still characterizes the city.

-Tbilisi Architecture Biennial 2018 will explore the informality of the built and lived spaces of residential settlements in Tbilisi and beyond.
-Under the name “Buildings Are Not Enough”, Tbilisi Architecture Biennial will study the transformational processes and newly reinvented living patterns of city dwellers.
+Tbilisi Architecture Biennial 2018 explored the informality of the built and lived spaces of residential settlements in Tbilisi and beyond.
+Under the name “Buildings Are Not Enough”, Tbilisi Architecture Biennial studied the transformational processes and newly reinvented living patterns of city dwellers.
 We would like to emphasize that the alterations and adjustment made to architecture and the built environment have been undertaken by inhabitants to suit their changing needs: buildings have been transformed as the lives of those who dwell within them have been transformed.

 Our research focuses on the transformational processes taking place within Soviet modernist mass housing neighborhoods – so-called micro-districts.
-This opens up a whole spectrum of questions, which we will address during the 2018 Tbilisi Biennial.
-As we go beyond the parochial background of “Soviet”, we discuss why “Buildings Are Not Enough” within an international context, we will explore periphery, monotony, informal architecture, living forms, social practices, and housing issues.
+This opens up a whole spectrum of questions, which we addressed during the 2018 Tbilisi Biennial.
+As we go beyond the parochial background of “Soviet”, we discussed why “Buildings Are Not Enough” within an international context, we explored periphery, monotony, informal architecture, living forms, social practices, and housing issues.

 Soviet micro-districts were designed and constructed according to Soviet rules and regulations to give form to the idealistic dream of accommodating every single family in the former Soviet Union within a single urban and architectural form.
 Today, these places have established themselves in a new system, which reflects Tbilisi ́s recent history.